Physical Security at MGH

 Bob Leahy, CPP, PSP; is MGH’s Senior Manager, Systems and Technology within the Police, Security, and Outside Services department.
 Bob has a very interesting background when it comes to Security.
 A perfect tie to Incident Management.
 He has been with MGH for 28 years, starting out as a co-op student, while going to school as a criminal justice major.
 Once he received his Bachelors in Criminal Justice, he went to law school, and received his Juris Doctorate.
 After passing the bar, he practiced from 1984 to 1999.
 That’s the year he came back to MGH, starting as a security officer, then worked through the operations group, became a manager, then transferring to the Systems & Technology group.
 He has been manager of that division since 2004.

-MGH has been a Perspective customer since before Perspective.
+MGH has been a Perspective customer since before Resolver.
 They had the previous generation of the product since the late 90’s.
 Back then, administrative personnel would take handwritten reports, and other data, re-entering it into the system.
 Since 2001, they’ve deployed the software to the officers.

-MGH captures 180,000 activities in Perspective each year.
+MGH captures 180,000 activities in Resolver each year.
 About 3,600 become incidents that are related to safety, lost property, power outages, basically any occurrence that is ‘out of the norm’ as Bob describes it.

-The big change to the department came in 2001 when they went from template driven report documents, to having officers enter reports directly into IRIMS, the predecessor to Perspective.
+The big change to the department came in 2001 when they went from template driven report documents, to having officers enter reports directly into IRIMS, the predecessor to Resolver’s Perspective.
 “That was a bit of change for both management and our officers” says Bob.
 “They are a smart crew, the majority of our officers have undergraduate degrees and are no strangers to computers, but change is always tough”.
 Bob made the argument to management that if the officers started entering their own information, the department would be saving time, and using information that came from the system more often.
 Also, there would be less opportunity for error.
 Bob’s boss, Bonnie Michelman, Director of Police, Security and Outside Services has stated “none of the success would have been possible without Bob’s tenacity, innovation, and creativity in customizing and training this system correctly for our environment and usage”

 A small example is in how officers had different terminology for the same locations.
-“With a system like Perspective, there is only one way to describe one thing.
+“With a system like Resolver, there is only one way to describe one thing.
 It was common for buildings to go by multiple names which impacted our ability to report on incident information.”

 Bob and his team are doing a number of things with the data they collect.
 A lot of it is in the dissemination of reports to their officers.
 “We are able to publish a list of ‘hotspots’ bi-weekly” says Bob.
 This report goes to the officers and tells them trends on where incidents are occurring, any and all patterns that they are able to see.
 “This type of information allows us to redirect resources appropriately.”